AD18/eda-adult_income-analysis/README.md

 ## 📊 Objective
 The primary goal of this project is to explore the underlying patterns in a real-world income dataset and uncover the key socio-economic factors that influence the income of an individual.

-Through data cleaning, visualization, and statistical analysis, this project aims to gain meaningful insights into the data build a strong foundational understanding which could support future modeling or decision-making tasks.
+Using data cleaning, visualization, and statistical analysis, this project aims to gain meaningful insights into the data, build a strong foundational understanding which could support future modeling or decision-making tasks.
 ## 🔧 Tools Used
 - Python
 - Pandas